-Today, we feature 32-year-old Eve Kabiru who shares her motherhood experience with us, which includes trying for a baby, being blessed with a son, suffering a miscarriage, and trying to conceive again.
-This is her story:
+This is the story of 32-year-old Eve Kabiru who shares her motherhood experience with us, which includes trying for a baby, being blessed with a son, suffering a miscarriage, and trying to conceive again.

 “I share my story today because I’ve finally found the courage to talk about it two years after my miscarriage.
 After I got married, I stayed for three years without conceiving, even though I wasn’t on any contraceptive.
 It was very stressful because I didn’t know what the problem was.
 Thankfully though, I eventually conceived and bore my son in February 2011.
 It was an ecstatic moment.